NgCafai/deep-learning-system/README.md

 # DeepLearningSystem

+The project builds a simple version of PyTorch from scratch.

-Homework of CMU 10-414/714: Deep Learning Systems ( https://dlsyscourse.org/ )
+It is the homework of CMU 10-414/714: Deep Learning Systems ( https://dlsyscourse.org/ )